James Butler, 1st Duke of Ormonde(1610-1688), Statesman and royalist soldier; commander of the royalist forces in Ireland

 A royalist general and an important statesman, Ormonde served with distinction in Ireland in the Civil Wars, holding the country for the crown until forced out by Cromwell in 1650.
 In exile he devotedly served Charles II, and was rewarded at the Restoration with a dukedom and other honours.
 He was appointed Lord-Lieutenant of Ireland in 1661.
 Despite his great abilities and integrity he acquired many enemies at court, whose influence led to his dismissal in 1669.
 He retired to Ireland, but was reappointed Lord-Lieutenant in 1677.

-by Robert Williams, after William Wissing, published by Edward Cooper
+by Robert Williams, after Willem Wissing, published by Edward Cooper

 by Ignatius Joseph van den Berghe, possibly after Sir Peter Lely

 by Burnet Reading, published by Thomas Rodd the Elder, or published by Thomas Rodd the Younger, after David Loggan